How to Play Mini Golf:

 To play mini golf, all you need is a mini golf course, a putter, and a golf ball.
 Many mini golf courses also provide scorecards and pencils to keep track of your progress.

-The rules of mini golf are simple.
+The golf rules for beginners of mini golf are simple.
 To begin a round, players typically choose their putters and golf balls and head to the first hole.
 Each hole is a miniature golf course in itself, with a variety of obstacles and hazards that players must navigate to get the ball into the hole.
 These obstacles can include walls, ramps, tunnels, water hazards, and more.

 To hit the ball, players typically stand about a foot away from the ball and use their putter to hit the ball towards the hole.
 Players can use a variety of techniques and grips to hit the ball, but the most common technique is to hold the putter with both hands and swing it back and forth like a pendulum.